KingsMentor/Phrase/README.md

 ![Lib Sample](https://github.com/KingsMentor/phrase/blob/master/phrase.gif)

-## Getting Started
+# Getting Started

-Add this to dependency in apps `build.gradle`
+Add this to dependencies in apps `build.gradle`

 ```
 implementation 'xyz.belvi.translate:phrase:1.0.0'

 ```

-### Setting Up Phrase
+## Setting Up Phrase

 A single instance of phrase is instantiated for the lifetime of the application.
-This instance can be created in the application call , activity or any implementation that best suite you.
-Here's an example of setting up the library with some basic options.
+This instance can be created in the application call, activity or any implementation that best suites you.
+Here's an example showing how to set up the library with some basic options.

 ```kotlin
 phrase {